Tianyar coastline

 Building begins

 Local craftsmen, traditional joinery, tented structures designed to breathe with the coast.
-Saga takes shape as an open kitchen at the heart of the property.
-The first coffee is brewed on-site.
+Saga takes shape as an open kitchen.

 2025